What Is GOMAD?

-What is Cow’s Milk and Why Do We Consume It?
+What Is Cow’s Milk And Why Do We Consume It?

 This question may seem simple, yet many of us do not question our consumption of dairy products.
 Dairy products come in many forms: we pour it into our coffees and cereals as a liquid, we congeal it and grate it onto our pastas as cheese, we freeze it into ice cream for dessert, and we ferment it to create a variety of yogurts.